sandyFit/foodSaver/README.md

 * **Problem:**  Frontend cannot connect to the backend.
     * **Solution:**  Verify that both the frontend and backend servers are running and that the correct port is being used in the frontend's API calls.

-## Contributing

-We welcome contributions to FoodSaver!
-Please feel free to submit bug reports, feature requests, or pull requests.

 ## Contact

 For questions, feedback, or support, please contact us at [support@foodsaver.com](mailto:trishramos29@gmail.com).